 1. Help Your Child Prepare to Leave the Nest

-For many parent who experience the Empty Nest Syndrome, the angst being felt is often related to feelings that their child may not be ready to take on the world.
-In the time leading up to their departure, more specifically, their last year at home, it is a time to prepare them.
+For many parents who experience Empty Nest Syndrome, the angst being felt is often related to feelings that their child may not be ready to take on the world.
+In the time leading up to their departure, it is a time to prepare them.

 Ensure that they have all the supplies and skills needed.
-Do they know how to cook basic meals?
-Can they work laundry machines?
+Do they know how to cook basic meals and work laundry machines?
 Do they know how to use city transportation if needed?
 Do they have everything they need to live in their new housing?

 Help them to prepare for their departure by equipping them with basic life skills that they will need to survive and thrive on their own.
-Being the one to move them into their first apartment or living quarters is also helpful in this process.
+When your child moves, being there to help them get settled into their first apartment or living quarters is also helpful in this process.

-You can talk through setting up in a home, how to meet neighbors, and how to be safe at home by locking all doors even during the day.
-These topics can help them visualize themselves being not only successful on their own but also safe and competent.
+You can talk through setting up a home, how to meet neighbors, and how to be safe at home by locking all doors, even during the day.
+These topics can help them visualize themselves being not only successful on their own, but also safe and competent.

 2. Reassure Yourself and Your Child

 Some of the stress of a child leaving is that their home is changing.
 They now have a new home, whether that be an apartment, dorm, or something else.

 Let the child know that their home base is still with you.
 This will help reassure you and them that you belong together, even if you are miles apart.

 If you want to have close and healthy relationships with your grown children, then you must reassure them that you are always there for them and the door to home is always open as well.
 This doesn’t mean that you need to be the financial provider for your adult children.